Affordable Care Act Information

 New health plans must eliminate any cost-sharing for certain preventive services.
 Health carriers cannot charge a deductible, copay, or coinsurance for preventive care measures such as flu shots and other immunizations, mammograms and other cancer screenings, diabetes screenings and more.

 Health carriers are prohibited from rescinding or retroactively canceling your health coverage unless you committed fraud or made an intentional misrepresentation of an important fact on your application.

 No Lifetime Limits on Your Health Care Costs

 For new plans, health carriers will be prohibited from setting lifetime limits on significant benefits, such as hospitalization and emergency services.
-The ACA also restricts and phases out the annual dollar limits a health plan can place on most of your benefits - and eliminates these limits entirely in 2014.
+As of 2014, the ACA now also eliminates the annual dollar limits a health plan can place on most of your benefits.

 Extended Coverage for Young Adults